tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 .. function:: vshard.router.new(name, cfg)

-    Create a new router instance.
+    Create a new router instance. ``vshard`` supports multiple routers in a single Tarantool instance.
+Each router can be connected to any ``vshard`` cluster, and multiple routers can be connected to the same cluster.

     A router created via ``vshard.router.new()`` works in the same way as a static router, but requires a colon (``vshard.router:method_name(...)``) before calling its methods (a static router requires a dot:
     ``vshard.router.method_name(...)``).

-    A static router can be obtained via the ``vshard.router.static`` method and used as it was a router created via the ``vshard.router.new()`` method.
+    A static router can be obtained via the ``vshard.router.static()`` method and further used as it was a router created via the ``vshard.router.new()`` method.

     ..
 NOTE::